 The school building, located at 5909 St Claude Avenue in the historic Lower Ninth Ward of New Orleans, Louisiana, still stands and serves as a testament to the role New Orleans has played in the American Civil Rights movement.
 Closed in 2004 and damaged one year later

-by Hurricane Katrina, the building sits vacant.
-Leona Tate has worked for many years to reopen the school as a monument to the vital history it represents.
+by Hurricane Katrina, the building sat vacant until 2020.
+Leona Tate worked for many years to reopen the school as a monument to the vital history it represents.

 In January 2009, the United States inaugurated its first African American president, creating a powerful symbol of progress in the long struggle for African American equality.
 A few months after this event, the Leona Tate Foundation for Change, Inc was born on the principle that in order to achieve harmony among humankind, every person should be afforded comparable opportunities and exposures.
 A component essential to implementing this principle is providing access to equal educational opportunities for greater New Orleans area youth.